VRG2004/Mobile-Application-Development/README.md

-    ->To develop an application that makes use of database ->To develop an application that makes use of Notification Manager ->To implement an application that uses Multi-threading
+    ->To develop an application that makes use of database ->To develop an application that makes use of Notification Manager ->To implement an application that uses Multi-threading ->To implement an application that writes data to the SD Card